-PRE-PROPOSAL CONFERENCE CALL

-The Judicial Council of California will hold a pre-proposal conference call on the date and at the time identified in the timeline (Section 3) above.

-Details to attend the pre-proposal conference call sent separately in the RFP email.

-Attending the pre-proposal conference call is optional, however Proposers are encouraged to attend.

 EVALUATION OF PROPOSALS

 At the time proposals are opened, each proposal will be checked for the presence or absence of the required proposal contents.
 The Judicial Council of California will evaluate the proposals on a 100-point scale using the criteria set forth in the table below.
 Award, if made, will be to the highest scored proposal.